Civil emergency planning

 A key security task of the Alliance

-The aim of civil emergency planning in NATO is to collect, analyse and share information on national planning activity to ensure the most effective use of civil resources for use during emergency situations, in accordance with Alliance objectives.
+The aim of civil emergency planning in NATO is to collect, analyse and share information on national planning activity to ensure the most effective use of civil resources for use during emergency situations.

 - NATO manages a network of civil experts located across the Euro-Atlantic area which allows Allies and Partner nations to dealing with the consequences of crisis, disaster or conflict.